 Start with a Business Name Search

 The purpose of a name search is to discover any business names that are already trademarked by other companies.
-Ownr’s name search tool allows you perform up to 30 name searches for a one-time cost.
-That may sound like too many, but we urge you to take advantage of all 30.
+Ownr’s name search tool allows you to perform unlimited name searches for a one-time cost.
+That may sound like too many, but we urge you to take advantage of as many as you can think of.
 Why?
 First, you just don’t want to get in any legal trouble by choosing a name that’s already been trademarked or registered by someone else.

 Second, you want your business name to be distinct and stand out from your competition.
 Choosing a distinct business name is one of the most effective ways to make that happen.

 Finally, give yourself as many options as possible.
-In the event that the business name you select is not accepted by the government, instead of starting the process again, you`ll already have 29 more to consider.
+In the event that the business name you select is not accepted by the government, instead of starting the process again, you’ll have plenty more to consider.

 How business name search works

 To make sure your business name is unique, the verification process goes through three checkpoints: